-For 2008, performance on the exit-level TAKS includes the performance on TAKS (Accommodated).
-To allow for comparison, two years are shown, and prior year (2007) has been recomputed to include performance on TAKS (Accommodated).
+Performance on the exit-level TAKS includes performance on TAKS (Accommodated).

+Schools and districts may qualify for Gold Performance Acknowledgment for performance on the College-Ready Graduates indicator (measure 3 above).
+For a more detailed explanation of Gold Performance Acknowledgment, see Chapter 5 of the 2010 Accountability Manual.
 (Sources: TEA Student Assessment Division, The College Board, Aug.
-2007, ACT, Inc. Oct.
-2007; and PEIMS, Oct.
-2007)
+2009, Aug.
+2010, ACT, Inc. Oct.
+2009, Oct.
+2008; and PEIMS, Oct.
+2009, Oct.
+2008)

-Commended Performance: See TAKS.
+Commended Performance: See TAKS Commended.

-Community Services (2006-07) (District Profile only): Expenditures for activities or purposes other than regular public education.
+Community Services (2008-09) (District Profile only): Expenditures for activities or purposes other than regular public education.
 These are activities relating to the whole community, such as the operation of a school library, swimming pool, and playgrounds for the public (objects 6100-6400, function 61).
 Community Services expenditures are shown as a stand-alone amount and are not included in total operating expenditures.

 Note this item is reported as actual expenditures, not budgeted.
-Accordingly, the information is from the prior year (2006-07).
-See also Appendix B. (Source: PEIMS, March 2008)
+Accordingly, the information is from the prior year (2008-09).
+See also Appendix B. (Source: PEIMS, March 2010)

-Comparable Improvement: Comparable Improvement (CI) is a measure that calculates how student performance on the TAKS mathematics and reading/English language arts tests has changed (or grown) from one year to the next, and compares the change to that of the 40 schools that are demographically most similar to the target school.
+Comparable Improvement (Campus-level only): Comparable Improvement (CI) is a measure that calculates how student performance on the TAKS mathematics and reading tests has changed (or grown) from one year to the next, and compares the change to that of the 40 schools that are demographically most similar to the target school.